Author has written 5 stories for Harry Potter, Sword Art Online/ソードアート・オンライン, Manhwa/Korean Comics/만화, and Worm.

 I love feedback from my readers and I'm not scared of negative feedback.
 If Harper is turning into too much of a Mary Sue, tell me so.
 I have taken deliberate steps to limit Harper's potential Mary Sueness.
 Her biggest asset, foreknowledge from reading the books, is of questionable value.
 There are significant changes between the world she inhabits and the wizarding world.
 In addition there seems to be an outside force (destiny? fate? a meddling old fart?) that keeps pushing certain events to happen in a same or similar manner regardless of the changes Harper makes.

 The desire not to have Harper be a Mary Sue is also why Harper isn't a good flyer.
-The defining characteristic of a Mary Sue is power/talent/ability that is achieved with effort.
+The defining characteristic of a Mary Sue is power/talent/ability that is achieved without effort.
 Harry Potter's crowning moment of Marty Stueness was when he caught the snitch in his mouth during his first Quidditch match.
 He didn't earn his Quidditch and flying skills.
 They were given to him by the author on a golden platter.
 If Harper were to earn a place on a Quidditch team it would be through hard work and practice, not innate talent.

 I'm also upping the realisim a bit in the books.
 Part of that is because I want to throw off Harper's foreknowledge.
 Thus I'm deliberately changing things such as introducing a card catalog to the library at Hogwarts to make her unsure of just how much she can trust her knowledge from the books.
 I also find it incomprehensible that wizards couldn't grasp the value of a card catalog.